a3ramesh/cse15l-lab-reports/labreport4.md

 My name is Advait Ramesh, and this is a lab report for Week 8 of Spring 2023 CSE 15L with Joe Politz.
-The goal of this lab report is to complete set of steps with the terminal and record the amount of keystrokes each step takes me.
+The goal of this lab report is to complete a set of steps with the terminal and record the amount of keystrokes each step takes me.

 Step 4: Log into ieng6